rschutjens/genericFlaskEnv/notes.md

 # GenericFlaskEnv Notes

-Setup a generic Flask virtual invironment.
+Setup a generic Flask virtual environment.

 ## Goals:
 1. Setup a python virtual environment called flask in the project folder